dcnieho/Titta/readme.md

 Only 64-bit MATLAB and GNU Octave are supported.
 32-bit MATLAB support was previously available for Windows, but has been discontinued when the Tobii SDK dropped support for 32-bit platforms.
 The last version of Titta supporting 32-bit Matlab is [available here](https://github.com/dcnieho/Titta/releases/tag/last_32bit_version).

 ### Windows
 Using the newest Psychtoolbox version is recommended for use with both Matlab and GNU Octave.
 For use with Matlab, at minimum [PsychToolbox version 3.0.16 "Crowning achievement", released on 2020-05-10](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases/tag/PTB_Beta-2020-05-10_V3.0.16) is required.
 Titta has been tested on MATLAB version R2022b.
 To use Titta with GNU Octave at minimum Octave version 7.3 is required, which also entails at minimum [PsychToolbox version 3.0.19, "Virtuality", released on 2023-02-17](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases/tag/3.0.19.0).
-The main Titta class, Titta mex and the readme demos have been tested to work on Octave.
+The main Titta class, TittaMex and the readme demos have been tested to work on Octave.
 The breakOut demo does not work due to incomplete classdef support in Octave.

 ### Linux
 Using version [Psychtoolbox 3.0.18.7 release "Experimental Taylor expansion" SP2, released on 2022-04-20](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases/tag/3.0.18.7) or later is recommended, but at minimum [PsychToolbox version 3.0.16 "Crowning achievement", released on 2020-05-10](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases/tag/PTB_Beta-2020-05-10_V3.0.16) is required.
 Titta has been tested on MATLAB version R2022a.
 GNU Octave support has been tested with Octave versions 6.4 and 7.3.
 Titta for Linux is currently built on Ubuntu 22.04, which means it doesn not work out of the box on other Ubuntu releases.
 See [the TittaMex readme](/TittaMex/README.md) for more information how to make it work on your platform.

 ### Mac OSX
-OSX is currently not supported, although the MEX file does build succesfully on OSX with the [`makeTittaMex.m`](SDK_wrapper/makeTittaMex.m) script.
+OSX is currently not supported, although the TittaMex file does build succesfully on OSX with the [`makeTittaMex.m`](SDK_wrapper/makeTittaMex.m) script.

 ## How to acquire
 The recommended way to acquire Titta is to use the `git` tool to download it.
 Alternatively you can download the components separately and place them in the right locations.
 Here are instructions for these two routes:
 1. Using Git
     1. install git from https://git-scm.org if you don't already have it.
-If you do not like using the command line/terminal, consider using a graphical git tool such as [SmartGit](https://www.syntevo.com/smartgit/), which is available free for non-commercial use
+If you do not like using the command line/terminal, consider using a graphical git tool such as [SmartGit](https://www.syntevo.com/smartgit/), which is available free for non-commercial use.
     1. Download Titta and its dependencies in one go using the following command:
-       `git clone --recurse-submodules -j8 git://github.com/dcnieho/Titta.git`
+       `git clone --recurse-submodules -j8 git://github.com/dcnieho/Titta.git`.
     1. Should this not work due to your git version being too old, try executing the following commands:
        ```